sdthomas91/chat-down-under-new/README.md

   2. As a Frequent User, I want to be able to update my questions and answers or delete if necessary.

-     1. User authentication allows users to edit and delete their own questions or replies.
+     1. User authentication allows users to edit and delete their own questions.

 ### Further Testing